bartbartelds/obsidian-writing/class notes/workdoc.md

 			- npc's

 ### Where (setting)
 A parallel version of Earth around 2050.
-AI has worked its way into every facet of everyday life, reducing the work done by humans significantly.
-Human interaction has dropped to an all time low, as most cannot tell superfacial difference anymore between what is real and what is not.
+AI has worked its way into every facet of everyday life.
+Direct human interaction has dropped to an all time low.
+What is real and what is not is nearly impossible to tell for most.
 ### When (mood)
+Quiet slavery, servitude, defiance, rebellion

 ### What happened(events of the plot)